sse87/interview-challenge/README.md

 ## Project brief

 You are making the top section of a typical marketing website's home page.
-There is a top navigation and a slider that are very visually coupled.
+There is a top navigation and a slider that are very visually coupled.\
-The website has a max-width of 1440px and centers horizontally on larger than 1440px viewports.
+The website has a max-width of `1440px` and centers horizontally on `>1440px` viewports.\
 The provided data is similar to how a JSON API would respond.

 ### Data and assets